xullnn/ls_pull_over_push/120/answers.md

 - the public method's class name or
 - an instance from its class

-I can call this method without limitation.
+I can call this method without restriction.

-40. Private methods are methods that cannot been called out of the class definition.
+40. Private methods are methods that cannot be called out of the class definition.

 Given this example: